ngrx/platform/projects/ngrx.io/content/guide/store-devtools/config.md

 ### `actionSanitizer`

-function - takes `action` object and id number as arguments, and should return `action` object.
+function - takes `action` object and id number as arguments, and should return an `action` object.

 ### `stateSanitizer`

-function - takes `state` object and index as arguments, and should return `state` object.
+function - takes `state` object and index as arguments, and should return a `state` object.

 ### `serialize`

 - options
-  - undefined - will use regular JSON.stringify to send data (it's the fast mode).
+  - `undefined` - will use regular `JSON.stringify` to send data
-  - false - will handle also circular references
+  - `false` - will handle also circular references
-  - true - will handle also date, regex, undefined, primitives, error objects, symbols, maps, sets and functions
+  - `true` - will handle also date, regex, undefined, primitives, error objects, symbols, maps, sets and functions
-  - object - which contains date, regex, undefined, nan, infinity, error, symbol, map, set and function keys.
-For each of them you can indicate if to include (by setting as true).
-For function key you can also specify a custom function which handles serialization
+  - object - which contains `date`, `regex`, `undefined`, `NaN`, `infinity`, `Error`, `Symbol`, `Map`, `Set` and `function` keys.
+For each of them, you can indicate if they have to be included by setting them to `true`.
+For function keys, you can also specify a custom function which handles serialization.

 For more detailed information see [Redux DevTools Serialize](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md#serialize)